jh3nd3rs0n/jargyle/README.md

 ### 4. 12.
 Chaining to a Specified Chain of Other SOCKS Servers

 You can have Jargyle chained to a specified chain of other SOCKS servers, meaning that it can route through the specified chain of the other SOCKS servers.
-To have Jargyle chained to a specified chain of other SOCKS servers, you will need to specify each SOCKS server as a URI in a separate setting of `chaining.socksServerUri`
+To have Jargyle chained to a specified chain of other SOCKS servers, you will need to specify each SOCKS server as a URI in its own separate setting of `chaining.socksServerUri`

 Partial command line example: